-There are no regulations, training, or licensure requirements for someone to call themselves a nutritionist, although most nutritionists do receive some form of training and education, either formally or informally.
+There are no formal regulations or licensure requirements for someone to call themselves a nutritionist, although most nutritionists do receive some form of training and education, either formally or informally.

 What is functional nutrition?

-Functional nutrition is unique in that it is more holistic, with an emphasis on dietary recommendations that will allow people to restore wholeness and live more optimally.
+Functional nutrition is unique in that it is holistic, with an emphasis on dietary recommendations that will allow people to restore wholeness and live more optimally.

 Functional nutrition vs clinical nutrition

 - For example, in mainstream healthcare settings, patients with diabetes are offered and encouraged to consume a wide range of sugar-free desserts sweetened with chemicals like Splenda or aspartame.

-- In functional nutrition, our mission is to help people make food choices that will move them away from a state of chronic illness over the long-term.
+In functional nutrition, our mission is to help people make food choices that will move them away from a state of chronic illness over the long-term.

 What does a functional dietitian nutritionist do?

-- We dig deep, think critically, and read between the lines to see the full picture of our clients’ health from a holistic, birds-eye lens.
+We dig deep, think critically, and read between the lines to see the full picture of our clients’ health from a holistic, birds-eye lens.

 Functional nutrition testing